 Diagnosis of a metacarpal fracture

-A thorough subjective and objective examination from a physiotherapist is essential to assist with diagnosis of a metacarpal fracture.
-An X-ray is usually required to confirm diagnosis and assess the severity.
-Further investigations such as an MRI, CT scan or bone scan may be required, in some cases, to assist with diagnosis and assess the severity of injury.
+A thorough subjective and objective examination from a physiotherapist, doctor or orthopaedic surgeon is essential to assist with diagnosis of a metacarpal fracture.
+X-rays are usually required to confirm diagnosis and assess the severity.
+Further investigations such as a CT scan, MRI, or bone scan may be required, in some cases, to assist with diagnosis and assess the severity of injury.

 Prognosis of a metacarpal fracture